jeabraham/pi_slideshow/README.rst

 If you need to restart the server: ``make _server_restart``.

-Setup
+Setup:
 --------------------------------------------------

 - flash the SD card with ubuntu

-- login and change the password. (the usual)
+- login and change the password. ``ubuntu / ubuntu`` (Change the password to the usual.)

-- checkout the git repo to "slideshow".
+- checkout the git repo to ``slideshow``.

 ::

-   git clone ..../slideshow.git slideshow cd slideshow source setup.env
+   git clone 10.11.1.121:/zfs/repos/slideshow.git slideshow cd slideshow source setup.env